olmofe/AltSchool_AKS_WebApps/README.md

 kubectl config use-context do-custom
 ```
 >Remember to use the --kubeconfig flag if your kubeconfig file is in a custom location eg. `--kubeconfig .kube/do-custom.yaml`
-- Verify the namespace and pods that were created.
+- Verify the namespace and pods that were created. eg.
 ```
 kubectl get namespaces
 kubectl get pods -n sock-shop